How occupation ratings work

 Special risk

-Example occupations: crane operator, diver, long distance truck driver, pilot, actor, TV presenter.
+Example occupations: crane operator, diver, miner, long distance bus/truck driver, pilot, actor, model, radio or TV presenter.

 If your occupation falls in this classification, you can’t apply for: